JJSlabbert/iTilt-digital-hydrometer/README.md

 7 Alcohol By Volume is calculated and published to Cayenne, together with Tilt, Current Gravity,Temperature, Original Gravity, the Coefficients of the Polynomial, battery voltage and WiFi Signal Strength.

-8 Can run on an ESP32 (Was tested on Wemos lolin 32) and ESP8266 (Wiring must be according to iSpindel standards)
+8 Can run on an ESP32 (Was tested on Wemos lolin 32) and ESP8266 (Wiring must be according to iSpindel standards).

+9 It should consume less power.
+This need testing

 1 Publish to ubidots and other services.